HandsomeHarry/cs_bot/README.md

 - 3.2s for planting, 5s for defuse
 - First to 3 wins

-Before starting, put the blocks up according to the map making sure fiducials are on the right sides.
-Map the world by making a single robot walk around the map.
+Before starting, run the following in console to set up map:
+`roslaunch cs_bot test_world.launch`
+`roslaunch turtlebot3_slam turtlebot3_slam.launch`
+`teleop`
+`rosrun map_server map_saver -f $(find cs_bot)/maps/map`
-The arena will be bound by colored tape, after a robot player ‘dies’, it’ll move outside the tape to not interfere with the rest of the game.
+The arena will be bound by colored tape, after a robot player ‘dies’, it’ll stay put.
 The robots will try to ‘kill’ each other.

 ## Bot node:
 - Movement logic